The satisfiability threshold for random linear equations: The proof strategy

 We therefore pursue a very different proof strategy.
 We approach the satisfiability threshold problem from the viewpoint of an inference or decoding task.
 More specifically, we think of the matrix $\vA$ as the generator matrix of a linear code.
 Thus, the encoding of a `message' $x\in\FF_q^n$ is simply the vector $\vhy=\vA x$.
 Normally in a coding setting $\vhy$ would get transmitted along a noisy channel and we would ask how many bits of $x$ it is possible to reconstruct from the noisy observation.
 In fact, this is precisely the bitwise maximum a-posteriori inference problem for low-density generator matrix codes~\cite{KabashimaSaad,McEliece}.

 The present proof strategy rests on the observation that the satisfiability threshold problem boils down to the LDGM decoding problem {\em without} noise.
 Hence, we ask how much information about $x$ it is possible to reconstruct from the vector $\hat y=\vA x$ itself.
 Clearly, each entry $\hat y_i$ is a sparse observation of the vector $x$, namely, the inner product of $x$ and a random vector with $k$ non-zero entries.
 Consequently, if $d$ is quite small, then the observations $\hat y$ will be very sparse and very dispersed and in effect we cannot hope to recover $x$ well.
 But as the number of rows increases, i.e., as we acquire more observations of $x$, there will eventually occur a threshold from where the recovery of an extensive fraction of bits becomes information-theoretically possible.
+That is, after the information-theoretic threshold, there exists an absolute constant $\eps>0$ such that with probability tending to 1 as $n$ goes to infinity, at least $\eps n$ coordinates of $x$ can be recovered correctly given $\hat y$.
 We shall see that this threshold can be determined precisely, and that it coincides with the satisfiability threshold.
 In summary, our task comes down to identifying the {\em exact} LDGM decoding threshold in the absence of noise.

 Motivated by data compression problems, Wainwright et al.~\cite{WMM} studied this decoding task in the case $q=2$.
 They also noticed the connection with the $k$-XORSAT threshold.
 However, reliant on the second moment method, their analysis was not tight and did not yield the precise $k$-XORSAT threshold.
 Moreover, the LDGM decoding problem {\em with noise} was recently studied precisely~\cite{CKPZ}.
 We are going to seize upon certain ideas from that proof, particularly the use of the `Aizenman-Sims-Starr scheme'.
 However, we cannot follow the LDGM argument directly for two reasons.
 First, that proof critically depends on a positive noise parameter to turn the parity constraints into `soft' constraints.
 Second, even if the approach from~\cite{CKPZ} would work with zero noise, the resulting formula for the satisfiability threshold would come as an infinite-dimensional optimisation problem over the space of {all} probability measures on the $(q-1)$-dimensional simplex $\cP(\FF_q)$.
 Proving that the optimal solution matches the innocuous expression from \Thm~\ref{Thm_SAT} appears to be a formidable task.